darinz/ML/01_linear_models/01_linear_regression/05_locally_weighted_linear_regression.md

 # 1.4 Locally weighted linear regression

+## From Global Linear Models to Local Adaptation

+Throughout our exploration of linear regression, we've assumed that the relationship between our features and target is **globally linear** - that is, the same linear pattern holds across the entire dataset.
+This assumption is justified by the probabilistic interpretation we developed, which shows that least squares is optimal under Gaussian noise assumptions.

+However, real-world data often violates this global linearity assumption.
+The relationship between features and target might be **locally linear** but **globally non-linear**.
+For example, in predicting house prices, the relationship between square footage and price might be different in urban versus suburban areas, or the effect of temperature on energy consumption might vary by season.

+This motivates our final topic: **locally weighted linear regression (LWR)**, which adapts the linear model to capture local structure in the data.
+Instead of fitting one global model, LWR fits a separate linear model for each prediction point, giving more weight to nearby training examples.

+This approach represents a natural evolution from our parametric models to more flexible, non-parametric methods that can capture complex patterns while maintaining the interpretability of linear models.

+## Overview

 Consider the problem of predicting $y$ from $x \in \mathbb{R}$.
 The leftmost figure below shows the result of fitting a $y = \theta_0 + \theta_1 x$ to a dataset.
 We see that the data doesn't really lie on a straight line, and so the fit is not very good.

 <img src="./img/lwlr.png" width="700px" />